 George did not fare well in academics.
 His highest grade was a C- in physical hygiene.
 He quit before he was about to be kicked out and drifted back to Memphis where he was able to convince a socialite by the name of Geneva Ramsey to marry him.

-Marital bliss was not to be in the cards.
+Marital bliss was not to be in the cards, though.
 After failed attempts at selling used cars (even goats), Barnes convinced his father to let him intern at his insurance company.
 It was a match made for disaster and Barnes soon turned to bootlegging for a living.

 Barnes’ new profession did not sit well with his new wife.
 He really couldn’t say, “Honey, I’m off to the woods to pick up some moonshine.
 Do you need anything?”
 His father was also none too happy with his son’s wayward path and no longer offered him insurance at the family rate.

-After a stint at Leavenworth, Barnes found time to marry a gal by the name of Cleo Brooks, aka Kathryn Thorne.
+After a stint at Leavenworth, Barnes married a gal by the name of Cleo Brooks, aka Kathryn Thorne.
 Brooks was not only smitten by her husband’s good looks, she was absolutely in love with his profession.
 For a wedding gift she even gave him an automatic weapon and also a brand new nickname.

 From that day forward Machine Gun Kelly would go on to lead numerous bank robberies and one extremely botched kidnapping that would send him straight to Alcatraz.